 Trusts can also be categorized as either grantor or non-grantor.
 In a grantor trust, the trust creator retains certain powers over the trust, including rights to the trust’s assets and income.
 Trust assets may be included in the trust creator’s estate when they pass away.
 With a non-grantor trust, the trust creator has no interest or control over trust assets.
 Trust assets are generally excluded from the trust creator’s estate at their death.

 Benefits of Trusts in Estate Planning

-Trusts can be used inside an estate plan to perform a number of functions.
+Trusts can be used inside an estate plan to perform a number of functions with plenty of great benefits.
+From protecting your assets from creditors to making sure that your assets properly pass to your beneficiaries when you die, there are plenty of uses and benefits for creating a trust.
 For example, you might create a trust to:

 - Pass on specific assets to your chosen beneficiaries

 - Ensure that certain assets aren’t subject to the probate process

 - Protect assets from creditors